yeehaa123/elab/CHAT/platform.md

 education should play an important role in the formation of a center for humanities and technology.

-We believe that coding education should evolve around users and their needs.
-Thus one of the main challenges to face for the creation of a sustainable dialogue about the opportunities ICT offers is to interest and educate non-technologically biased persons, meaning those who are not motivated by technology in and of itself, but want to know how it can contribute to their needs before investing in it.
+However, the past has taught us that this cannot work in a missionary way, where the students were addressed as primitives.
+On the contrary, we believe that coding education should evolve around users and their needs.
+Thus one of the main challenges to face for the creation of a sustainable dialogue about the opportunities technology offers is to interest and educate non-technologically biased persons, meaning those who are not motivated by technology in and of itself, but want to know how it can contribute to their needs before investing in it.
 This perspective often lacks from standard coding courses and tutorials.

 ### How this research contributes to the humanities, and to ‘digital humanities’

-Developing programming skills will lead DH scholars to better understand their digital tools and results, thereby allowing them to make more reliable and meaningful interpretations.
+Developing programming skills will lead DH scholars to better understand their tools and results, thereby allowing them to make more reliable and meaningful interpretations.
 Research on tool building will lead to better models of and guidelines for how to develop tools around a specific research question.

 Humanities scholars can communicate more easily and clearly with computer scientists and collaborate more intuitively through a shared vocabulary (coding), i.e. reducing friction at the interface between two domains.
-Through collaborative projects, new tools will be developed that can be used and modified for further research.
-Humanities scholars will learn a skill that is valued outside the confines of the university, thereby increasing both their employability as well as their ability to engage in public-private partnerships.
-In times of big data, more and more information is available but not necessary turned into knowledge.
+Through collaborative projects, tools will be developed that can be used and modified for further research.
+Scholars will learn a skill that is valued outside the confines of the university, thereby increasing both their employability as well as their ability to engage in public-private partnerships.

-The Coding the Humanities platform educates students, researchers and non-technologically biased people on how to approach this data.
+In times of big data, more and more information is available but not necessary turned into knowledge.The Coding the Humanities platform educates students, researchers and non-technologically biased people on how to approach this data.
 It allows its participants to gain insights by addressing these datasets.
 The CtH projects and tools are therefore easily relateable to already existing open data movements - it seeks to provide its users with digital agency that evolves into debates on open data.

 ### Relation to ‘Opportunities for the humanities’ section of the white paper